chef/automate/components/docs-chef-io/content/automate/ha.md

 {{< note >}}

-The above depiction is a 5-node cluster, a Progress-supported deployment pattern.
+The above depiction is a 5 node cluster, a Progress-supported deployment pattern.

 {{< note >}}